jeffskinnerbox/Windows-10-Vagrant-Box/README.md

 ## Step 2: Access CD/DVD Reader - DONE
-To allow the VM to access the host's optical drive, add the following to the VagrantFile:
+To allow the VM to access the host's optical drive, add the following to the Vagrantfile:

 ```
    .